ChenXie-astro/Chen_Xie/_pages/about.md

   - /about.html
 ---

 I am currently an assistant research scientist at [Johns Hopkins University](https://physics-astronomy.jhu.edu) (JHU).
-At JHU, I use [JWST](https://webb.nasa.gov) (NIRCam, NIRSpec, and MIRI) to study debris disks.
+At JHU, I use [JWST](https://webb.nasa.gov) (NIRCam, NIRSpec, and MIRI) to study circumstellar disks and planets.

 My research focuses on:
 * Using integral-field spectroscopy for the detection and characterization of planets and disks